jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O SON OF MAN!
 For everything there is a sign.
 The sign of love is fortitude under My decree and patience under My trials.
 (HW-A 48)

+PEACEFULNESS

+Strife leads to
+bloodshed and provokes commotion amongst people.
+Hearken ye unto the Voice of this Wronged One and deviate not therefrom.
+(TB KF)

+Strife and conflict befit the beasts of the wild.
+It was through the grace of God and with the aid of seemly words and praiseworthy deeds that the unsheathed swords of the Bábí community were returned to their scabbards.
+Indeed through the power of good words, the righteous have always succeeded in winning command over the meads of the hearts of men.
+(TB LD)

+This Wronged One hath forbidden the people of God to engage in contention or conflict and hath exhorted them to righteous deeds and praiseworthy character.
+In this day the hosts that can ensure the victory of the Cause are those of goodly conduct and saintly character.
+(TB LD)

+REFLECTION

+O people of Bahá!
+The source of crafts, sciences and arts is the power of reflection.
+Make ye every effort that out of this ideal mine there may gleam forth such pearls of wisdom and utterance as will promote the well-being and harmony of all the kindreds of the earth.
+(TB KF)

+REVERENCE (and respect for RELIGION)

+Schools must first train
+the children in the principles of religion, so that the Promise and the Threat recorded in the Books of God may prevent them from the things forbidden and adorn them with the mantle of the commandments; but this in such a measure that it may not injure the children by resulting in ignorant fanaticism and bigotry.
+(TB KF)

+They that are
+possessed of wealth and invested with authority and power must show the profoundest regard for religion.
+In truth, religion is a radiant light and an impregnable stronghold for the protection and welfare of the peoples of the world, for the fear of God impelleth man to hold fast to that which is good, and shun all evil.
+Should the lamp of religion be obscured, chaos and confusion will ensue, and the lights of fairness and justice, of tranquillity and peace cease to shine.
+Unto this will bear witness every man of true understanding.
+(TB IS)

+The purpose of religion as revealed from the heaven of God’s holy Will is to establish unity and concord amongst the peoples of the world; make it not the cause of dissension and strife.
+The religion of God and His divine law are the most potent instruments and the surest of all means for the dawning of the light of unity amongst men.
+The progress of the world, the development of nations, the tranquillity of peoples, and the peace of all who dwell on earth are among the principles and ordinances of God.
+(TB IS)

 SACRIFICE